Schedule Your Vaccine Appointment

-To support “Get Out the Vax” efforts, all Metro and Access service will be free on all routes on April 8, 9 and the second and fourth Saturdays and Sundays in April and May.
+To support “Get Out the Vax” efforts, all Metro and Access service will be free on all routes on the second and fourth Saturdays and Sundays in May.

 Seniors (ages 60+) who need a ride to their vaccine appointment can request transport assistance online, opens a new window or call 855-546-6352.

 Hamilton County: Register for vaccine distribution updates, opens a new window

 City of Cincinnati: Register for vaccine distribution updates, opens a new window